simi/omniauth-facebook/README.md

 2. extract the authorization code contained in it
 3. and hit Facebook and obtain an access token which will get placed in the `request.env['omniauth.auth']['credentials']` hash.

-Note that this access token will be the same token obtained and available in the client through the hash [as detailed in the Facebook docs](https://developers.facebook.com/docs/authentication/client-side/).

-## Canvas Apps

-Canvas apps will send a signed request with the initial POST, therefore you *can* (if it makes sense for your app) pass this to the authorize endpoint (`/auth/facebook` by default) in the querystring.

-There are then 2 scenarios for what happens next:

-1. A user has already granted access to your app, this will contain an access token.
-In this case, omniauth-facebook will skip asking the user for authentication and immediately redirect to the callback endpoint (`/auth/facebook/callback` by default) with the access token present in the `request.env['omniauth.auth']['credentials']` hash.

-2. A user has not granted access to your app, and the signed request *will not* contain an access token.
-In this case omniauth-facebook will simply follow the standard auth flow.

-Take a look at [the example Sinatra app for one option of how you can integrate with a canvas page](https://github.com/mkdynamic/omniauth-facebook/blob/master/example/config.ru).

-Bear in mind you have several [options](https://developers.facebook.com/docs/opengraph/authentication).
-Read [the Facebook docs on canvas page  authentication](https://developers.facebook.com/docs/authentication/canvas/) for more info.

 ## Token Expiry

-Since Facebook deprecated the `offline_access` permission, this has become more complex.
 The expiration time of the access token you obtain will depend on which flow you are using.
-See below for more details.

 ### Client-Side Flow

 If you use the client-side flow, Facebook will give you back a short lived access token (~ 2 hours).

 You can exchange this short lived access token for a longer lived version.
-Read the [Facebook docs about the offline_access  deprecation](https://developers.facebook.com/roadmap/offline-access-removal/) for more information.
+Read the [Facebook docs](https://developers.facebook.com/docs/facebook-login/access-tokens/) for more information on exchanging a short lived token for a long lived token.

 ### Server-Side Flow

 If you use the server-side flow, Facebook will give you back a longer lived access token (~ 60 days).

-If you're having issue getting a long lived token with the server-side flow, make sure to enable the 'deprecate offline_access setting' in you Facebook app config.
-Read the [Facebook docs about the offline_access  deprecation](https://developers.facebook.com/roadmap/offline-access-removal/) for more information.

 ## Supported Rubies